-A thoroughly executed analysis is required for proper system design, installation and performance.
-A common fire risk assessment ‘checklist’ includes, but is not necessarily limited to:
+A thoroughly executed analysis is required for proper fire suppression system design, installation and performance.
+A common Fire Risk Assessment "checklist" includes, but is not necessarily limited to:

-- The hazards related to the operating environment; and
+- The hazards related to the operating environment

-Determining how these aspects affect system recommendations are a combination of industry experience, the system manufacturer’s recommendations (which ought to be based on third party testing results), and industry standards such as those of the NFPA and the US Mine Safety and Health Administration (MSHA).
+Determining how the aspects listed above affect fire suppression system recommendations include a combination of industry experience, the system manufacturer’s recommendations (which ought to be based on third-party testing results), and industry standards such as those of the NFPA and the US Mine Safety and Health Administration (MSHA).

 To begin with, the high temperature areas of a machine need to be accounted for, such as the exhaust manifold, turbocharger, hydraulic pumps, torque converters, brakes, and gears.
 Other ignition sources are electrical components such as batteries, fuse panels, generators, alternators, electrical wiring and starters.
 These areas are potential ignition sources for a fire because any flammable liquids which come into contact with them are likely to flash, or because they can catch fire themselves due to malfunction.

 Once the ignition sources have been accounted for, one should evaluate the potential fuel sources, which are divided into three separate classes of combustible materials: